The Foolproof Guide for your First Ladakh Motorcycle Tour.

 While riding from Srinagar to Kargil, you will find yourself in the middle of the quiet valley of Sonmarg.
 Halt at Sonmarg for some rest and taking pictures, then move towards Zoji La Pass, which is the highest pass in this route.

-Once you reach Kargil, you can stay for the night in the historic town of Kargil.
+Once you reach Kargil, stay for the night in the historic town of Kargil.

 Kargil → Leh 235 km.